 Similar to the impact of precipitation extremes, temperature extremes can have far reaching effects on the water quality, particularly early in the year and during the summer months.
 Atypically warm spells can account for a rapid snowpack melt resulting in flooding and a massive influx of materials (e.g. nutrients, sediments) into our lakes during the late winter and early spring months.
-These early spring runoff periods also coincide with minimal vegetative cover (that acts as a pollutant filter and soil stabilizer) and thus leaves the landscape highly susceptible to erosional forces.
+Early spring runoff periods coincide with minimal vegetative cover (that acts as a pollutant filter and soil stabilizer) and thus leaves the landscape highly susceptible to erosion.
 As we progress into the summer months, atypically warm periods can enhance both microscopic "algal" and macroscopic "aquatic weed" plant growth.
-During the summer months (the summer growing season) above average temperatures often result in algal blooms that under optimal conditions can reach nuisance proportions.
-These can include surface algal "scums" that cover the lake and wash up on the shore in response to the prevailing winds.
+During the summer growing season, above average temperatures often result in algal blooms that under optimal conditions can reach nuisance proportions.
+These can include surface algal "scums" that cover the lake and wash up on the windward lakeshores.

-During years such as 1994 and 1995, when above average temperatures characterized the summer months, participating NH LLMP lakes were generally characterized by increased algal concentrations, particularly in the shallows, where filamentous cotton candy like clouds of algae flourished.
+During years such as 1994 and 1995, when above average temperatures characterized the summer months, participating NH LLMP lakes were generally characterized by increased algal concentrations, particularly in the shallows, where filamentous cotton candy like clouds of algae (i.e. Mougeotia) flourished.
 Other NH LLMP lakes had increased algal growth "greenness" and shallower water transparencies during these "hot" periods.